How to choose the best gaming laptop

 What our gaming star ratings mean:

 1-2 stars: This laptop will be able to play old, retro games but it will struggle with the very latest big-budget games – such as Call of Duty.
-It should just about be able to play eSports titles like Fornite, but at low resolutions and graphics settings and won’t always run smoothly.
+It should just about be able to play eSports titles like Fortnite, but at low resolutions and graphics settings and won’t always run smoothly.
 Laptops with Intel HD graphics will generally score in this range.

 3 stars: This laptop will be able to play eSports titles like Fortnite and PUBG at an HD resolution and Low settings, and it should run relatively smoothly.
 It won’t excel at big-budget, complicated games like Battlefield and may struggle to play them at all.
 Laptops with some integrated AMD graphics and low-end Nvidia graphics typically score three stars.

 4 stars: A laptop that can play recent games smoothly, but with a reduction in resolution and graphics settings – probably ‘Low’ settings and 720p resolution.
 Low-end dedicated AMD graphics cards should be able to achieve this.
 These laptops will play eSports-type games such as Fornite quite easily.

 5 stars: Laptops designed for gaming, starting at around £700, are expected to achieve this.
 They won’t be able to play all games at the best settings, but you’re unlikely to find a game that these laptops won’t be able to play at all.
 A laptop with an Nvidia GeForce GTX 1050 should achieve five stars, as should an AMD Radeon RX 560.